Spirik/GEM/README.md

   *Units*: dots
   Offset from the left of the screen to the value of the associated with menu item variable (effectively the space left for the title of the menu item to be printed on screen).
 Suitable for 128x64 screen with other variables at their default values; 86 - recommended value for 128x64 screen.

+* **sprites**
+  *Type*: `void*`
+  *Default*: `nullptr`
+  Pointer to an array of custom sprites (icons associated with different menu items).
+If set to `nullptr`, default sprites are used.
+Default sprites are stored in [sprites/sprites-glcd-default.h](https://github.com/Spirik/GEM/blob/master/src/sprites/sprites-glcd-default.h), [sprites/sprites-u8g2-default.h](https://github.com/Spirik/GEM/blob/master/src/sprites/sprites-u8g2-default.h) and [sprites/sprites-adafruit-gfx-default.h](https://github.com/Spirik/GEM/blob/master/src/sprites/sprites-adafruit-gfx-default.h) source files that ship with the library.
+Array of custom sprites always should have exactly 7 icons (or 6 in case of AltSerialGraphicLCD version of GEM) in a specific order determined by values of `GEM_ICON_` macro constants (see Constants section of the [GEM class](#gem-gem_u8g2-gem_adafruit_gfx) documentation).

 Basic example of use:

 ```cpp